Lalaïna Rafanomezantsoa

-Nomena Lalaïna Cliver Rafanomezantsoa (born 10 March 1998) is a Malagasy professional footballer who plays as a left winger for Algerian Ligue Professionnelle 1 club Paradou AC on loan from Malagasy Pro League club ASSM Elgeco Plus and the Madagascar national team.
+Nomena Lalaïna Rafanomezantsoa (born 10 March 2004) is a Malagasy professional footballer who plays as a central midfielder and a left winger for Malagasy Pro League club CFF Andoharanofotsy and the Madagascar national team.

 Club career

 CFF Andoharanofotsy

-Lalaïna Rafanomezantoa began his club career at Malagasy Pro League club CFF Andoharanofotsy, joining the club in 2019 at the age of 21.
+Lalaïna Rafanomezantsoa began his club career at Malagasy Pro League club CFF Andoharanofotsy, joining the senior team in 2019.
 He won the 2021–22 Malagasy Pro League with CFF Andoharanofotsy.

 He has previously participated in the qualifying rounds for both the 2021–22 CAF Confederation Cup and the 2022–23 CAF Champions League with CFF Andoharanofotsy.

-ASSM Elgeco Plus

-Rafanomezantsoa joined Malagasy Pro League club ASSM Elgeco Plus in June 2024 and he participated in the 2024–25 CAF Confederation Cup with the club.

-On 20 July 2025, he won the 2025 Coupe de Madagascar with ASSM Elgeco Plus.

 Loan to Paradou AC

 Ahead of the 2025–26 season, Rafanomezantaoa joined Algerian Ligue Professionnelle 1 club Paradou AC.
 He joined the club on loan on 31 August 2025 and debuted during the 3–1 loss against MC Oran on 27 September 2025.
+After undergoing tibia surgery, he has been sidelined since December 2025.

+He made seven appearances for the club as it was relegated to Algerian League 2 after 9 years in the top division.

 International career

 Rafanomezantsoa made his debut for Madagascar on 12 July 2022 during a 2–0 defeat to Namibia during the COSAFA Cup quarter-finals.
 He scored his first goal for Madagascar during a 3–0 win against Sudan during the 2022 African Nations Championship on 23 January 2023.

 He started the final of the 2023 Indian Ocean Island Games where Madagascar won 1–0 against Réunion.

-He was included in the squad for the 2024 African Nations Championship, and he scored the winning goal against Burkina Faso on 17 August 2025 to ensure Madagascar has qualified to the knockout stage.
+He was included in the squad for the 2024 African Nations Championship, and he scored the winning goal against Burkina Faso on 16 August 2025 to ensure Madagascar qualified to the knockout stage.